Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Commenting on blogs**

 I decided to avail of the flexibility of a non relational database by simply storing comments in an array within the blog object.
-To maintain visability of which user commented without relating directly back to the user object within the database I pushed the username to the database as part of the comment.
+To maintain visibility of which user commented without relating directly back to the user object within the database I pushed the username to the database as part of the comment.

 ![comments](static/Images/readcomments.png)

 **CRUD Functionality**

-User recieves feedback when actions are complete and is asked to confirm before deletion.
+User receives feedback when actions are complete and is asked to confirm before deletion.

 ![User Feedback](static/Images/blog(add).png)